kaby76/Trash/readme.md

 Once a parser is generated, build the program using the NET SDK.

-### Parse and print out a parse tree, as JSON, XML, or s-expressions
+### Run the generated parser and print out a parse tree, as JSON, XML, or s-expressions

 	$ trparse -i "1+2+3" | trtree
 	$ trparse -i "1+2+3" | trjson